nhaar/CPOSTList/notes.md

 This song is an original song.

 # Bean Counters
-This song is an original song.nIt replaced Organic Journey as the Bean Counters theme.
+This song is an original song.
+It replaced Organic Journey as the Bean Counters theme.

 # Master the Elements
 This song is an original song.